 Ask around, get on to your friends, your sister and your mum and ask if you can have a snoop inside their wardrobes.
 Chances are they’ll be just like you and have a few forlorn dresses that also have only been worn once, begging for a night out on the town.

-If you don’t follow the amazing ladies behind The Useless Project, you should.
-Taz Kelleher and Geraldine Carton are all about being as sustainable as possible when it comes to your clothing and have a ton of resources on upcycling, sewing, sustainable brands, as well as regular swap shops and flea markets.
+If you don’t follow The Useless Project, you should.
+Taz Kelleher is all about being as sustainable as possible when it comes to your clothing and has a ton of resources on upcycling, sewing, sustainable brands, as well as regular swap shops and flea markets.

 Save up for one nice thing

 For some, they are always going to be shoppers.
 I don’t see myself shopping my wardrobe or buying vintage/second-hand all the time.
-There are always going to be moments where I either need or want to buy something new, and that’s okay too.
+There are always going to be moments when I either need or want to buy something new, and that’s okay too.

 Instead of spending your money frequently on fast-fashion items that may not stand the test of time, look at purchasing one thing every now and again that is maybe a little more pricey than a €5 t-shirt.